-Shortcomings in available technology at the time the inventions disclosed in the IRI patents were conceived, lead to the development of the IRI patents. - 195.
+Shortcomings in available technology at the time the inventions disclosed in the IRI patents were conceived, led to the development of the IRI patents. - 134.
 A brief overview of the state of the prior art in these two areas provides context to understanding the truly inventive nature of the IRI patents.
-The specific systems and methods disclosed and claimed in the IRI patents are discussed in detail later in this Complaint. - 196.
-Background on the state of the art at the time of the inventions disclosed in the IRI patents confirms that the patented inventions are limited to specific computer systems and methods and address issues specific to accessing protected data using modern computer networks. - 197.
+The specific systems and methods disclosed and claimed in the IRI patents are discussed in detail later in this Complaint. - 135.
+Background on the state of the art at the time of the inventions disclosed in the IRI patents confirms that the patented inventions are limited to specific computer systems and methods and address issues specific to accessing protected data using modern computer networks. - 136.
 Information Rights Management.
 The inventions disclosed in the IRI patents have particular application to the management of rights in digital works, to allow a content owner to exploit the value of the works while assuring control over the use and dissemination.
+The IRI patents address problems specific to and arising from distribution and protected works on the internet. - 137.
+At the time the inventions disclosed in the IRI patents were conceived, the growth of the internet created unique problems relating to managing rights to protected works.